mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Scope-defined resource with a resource request {#ex-scope-defined-resource}

 An authorization server may determine resources from requested scopes in addition to explicit `resource` parameters.
-For example, a scope might imply a protected resource URL that the authorization server returns as an server-assigned resource alongside any client-requested resources.
+For example, a scope might imply a protected resource URL that the authorization server returns as a server-assigned resource alongside any client-requested resources.

 The following example uses OpenID Connect: the `openid` scope implies access to the UserInfo endpoint.
-When a client requests both a protected resource and the `openid` scope, the authorization server may determine the UserInfo endpoint URL from its configuration (e.g., `{issuer}/userinfo`) and return it as an server-assigned resource alongside the client-requested resource.
+When a client requests both a protected resource and the `openid` scope, the authorization server may determine the UserInfo endpoint URL from its configuration (e.g., `{issuer}/userinfo`) and return it as a server-assigned resource alongside the client-requested resource.

 ### Authorization request example